snowman-repos/book/project_managers/README.md

 Defining these elements will drive the decisions you must make for staffing the project and developing the project plan.
 Write them down and validate your definitions with the project owners (whoever justified and initiated the project).

+Defining these elements will help you decide on resources and a plan for the product.
+Why do stakeholders care, and why are you building this product at this particular time?
+Identify team members and their responsibilities.
+Resources will vary according to the product’s size and complexity.
+Make sure to consider what’s needed from the design, marketing, development, support and operations teams.
+Develop a rough product plan.
+Clarify the risks and opportunities.
+This will help validate whether you have the right resources and help you determine timelines for tasks and milestones.
+Define the key success factors.
+Why is the product valuable to the company, and how will you know you’ve succeeded?
+Define your particular success criteria, and validate these with stakeholders.Once you’ve done all the preparation, it’s time to gather the gang.
+In theory, the kickoff meeting should have plenty of energy and excitement, and team members should leave full of ideas and with a desire to explore solutions.
+In practice, however, kickoff meetings can be sleep-inducing and even totally awkward.